Elsa Spear Byron: Biography

 Two years later she married Harold Edwards of Colorado, an office manager for the Sheridan County Electric Company.
 They built a house in Sheridan and Elsa took pictures of her children as they were growing up.
 She had been interested in photography since her mother bought a plate camera in 1900.
 Elsa remembered helping her mother develop the photographs in wooden frames which were placed in the sun.
-"You would lay back half of it to see if it was dark enough and close it up again", she said.
-"And we used blueprint paper so all you had to do was wash it with water."

 The pack trips to her father's Spear-O-Wigwam provided the petite photographer with endless picture taking opportunities.
 She made sixteen annual pack trips of two weeks' duration while her daughters were growing up, "and that's how I got my pictures from all over the mountains," she said.
 During one of the pack trips, "some dudes" named one of the Big Horn Mountain lakes for her, which is still recorded on Wyoming maps.

 When she returned home, she enlarged her pictures in her kitchen where she had cut a trapdoor in the ceiling to raise the head of the enlarger high enough to make huge prints by projecting them on the floor.
 Some of her photos include the Cheyenne Indian survivors of the Custer Battlefield, whom she photographed in 1926 on the battle's 50th anniversary.
 Among the Indians who posed for her at the battle site were Red Cloud, grandson of the famous warrior, and Plenty Coups, a Crow chief.
 She also photographed many Crow Fairs from 1911 to the 1950s.
 One of her pictures was enlarged to eight feet in length in Denver and used as background for an Indian camp display in the Cheyenne museum.

 Before the advent of color photographs, Byron tinted black and white pictures with oils and sold many of them to a number of outlets, including the Northern Pacific and Burlington Railroads.
 "My biggest thrill", she said, "was walking up the street in Chicago and seeing four of my big pictures framed in the window of the Northern Pacific office on Jackson Boulevard during the 1930s.
 "They did a lot of advertising and used a lot of my 20 x 30 inch pictures to try to get the dudes to come out here."